 And Saalbach has some fantastic snowparks too, from the Learn-to-Ride park, where beginners can learn on small kickers and boxes, to parks with much bigger features to satisfy the more advanced freestyle skiers and snowboarders.
 And Saalbach was the first resort in Europe to provide a freeride park, which combines deep snow with specially designed obstacles.

-Contact us today for further information or to request your tailor-made quote.
+Contact us today for further information.